martensson/nixy/README.md

 ### Template

 Nixy uses the standard Go (Golang) [template package](https://golang.org/pkg/text/template/) to generate its config.
 It's a powerful and easy to use language to fully customize the nginx config.
 The default template is meant to be a working base that adds some sane defaults for Nginx.
-Just extend it or modify to suite your environment the best.
+If needed just extend it or modify to suite your environment the best.

 Examples: